How TikTok Is Changing the Matcha Scene

 Impact on Cafe Popularity

-A single viral TikTok can transform a local cafe:
+A single viral TikTok can transform a local cafe.
+We've seen it happen again and again.

 Case study: Cha Cha Matcha (NYC)